singulatron/superplatform/docs/start/docker-compose.md

 # Docker Compose

-This snippet will give you a quick idea about how to deploy the the frontend and backend containers so they play nicely together:
+This snippet will give you a quick idea about how to deploy the frontend and backend containers so they play nicely together:

 ```yaml
 version: "3.8"